Philip Saville: Later career

 Saville's significant later work includes Gangsters (1975), Boys from the Blackstuff (1982) and The Life and Loves of a She-Devil (1986), which both won BAFTAs for Best Drama Series.
 These were both recorded using the OB techniques he pioneered on Hamlet at Elsinore.

 For the cinema, Saville directed The Fruit Machine (1988, released as Wonderland in the US), Metroland (1997) and The Gospel of John (2003).

 He also directed a masterclass studio in London specialising in dramatic improvisation.
 Saville's documentary on Harold Pinter Pinter's Progress (2009) for Sundance international television channels and UK's Sky Arts features numerous interviews with associates of the Nobel Prize–winning playwright.

 Personal life

-Saville was married to the actress, film and theatre director Jane Arden from 1947 and had an affair with actress Pauline Boty who he'd met during her student days and who had worked for him.The couple had two sons, but separated in the mid-1960s, although they did not divorce.
+Saville was married to the actress, film and theatre director Jane Arden from 1947.
+The couple had two sons, but separated in the mid-1960s without divorcing.
 Jane Arden committed suicide in 1982.
-He also had a daughter from another relationship.
-Their affair is said to have inspired the film Darling.
-He also had an eight-year relationship with actress Diana Rigg in the same period.
+Saville had an affair with actress and leading British pop artist Pauline Boty whom he met during her student days and who later worked for him and with whom he had a daughter.
+The affair is said to have inspired the film Darling.
+He also had an eight-year relationship with actress Diana Rigg during the same period.

-From the 1960s onward, he lived in the former home of the artist Augustus John in St John's Wood, London.

-Philip Saville married his second wife, Nina Francis (née Zuckerman) in 1987, and they had a son.
+From the 1960s he lived in the former home of the artist Augustus John in St John's Wood, London.
+In 1987 Philip Saville married his second wife, Nina Francis (née Zuckerman) and they had a son together.

+Death

+Saville died in Hampstead, London on 22 December 2016, at the age of 89.